FitttZee » Knowledgebase » Custard – Problems and Solutions

 A starch digesting enzyme called alpha-amylase is present in egg yolks.
 In order to achieve successful gel formation in the custard recipe, the enzyme needs to be deactivated by cooking the custard almost to boiling (slightly below 212°F / 100°C).
 Otherwise, the remaining enzymes break down the starch gel, resulting in a liquid consistency for the custard.
 (In the case of starchless custards, curdling can occur if cooked beyond 185°F / 85°C.)

 When a custard is undercooked, it may initially seem thick but gradually turns into a soupy texture as the amylase enzyme attacks the starch and breaks down the custard, especially when refrigerated.
-A useful guideline is to cook the custard for 1 to 2 minutes after bubbles appear, while ensuring constant stirring.
+The general guideline is to cook the custard for 1 to 2 minutes after bubbles appear, while ensuring constant stirring.

-It can be noted that refrigerated custard can be reboiled if it fails to set.
+Note that refrigerated custard can be boiled again if it fails to set.

 Weeping or Synersis

-When a cornstarch-thickened recipe exhibits weeping, it typically indicates slight undercooking or overcooking.
+When a cornstarch-thickened recipe exhibits weeping, it can indicate either undercooking or overcooking.
 During the initial stages of cooking, water is loosely held by the cornstarch granules, and upon cooling, the water seeps out.
-To prevent weeping, it is important to bring the cornstarch mixture to a near full boil over medium heat and stir constantly for 1 minute.
+To prevent weeping, it is important to bring the cornstarch mixture to a near full boil over medium heat then stir constantly for 1 minute to ensure the whole mixture is evenly heated.

 Thinning

-As the cooking temperature approaches boiling (around 212°F / 100°C), the starch granules reach their maximum size and rupture.
-This allows most of the starch molecules to escape into the recipe, releasing the absorbed water back into the mixture and causing thinning.
+As the cooking temperature approaches boiling (around 212°F / 100°C), the starch granules reach their maximum size then rupture.
+This results the starch molecules to release the absorbed water back into the mixture and causing thinning.

 Instant Tapioca can be used to prevent thinning if necessary, as it undergoes additional processing to prevent granule rupture even at high heat.
 Moreover, it is less likely to have its thickening properties impaired by acids, such as lemon juice.